edysfy/Group_website/uxDesign.md

 One final piece of feedback on our paper prototype was to remove the button(s) to zoom in and out of the map.
 The user claimed it was intuitive enough to use zoom with the mouse wheel.
 Removing these buttons would simplify our UI, so it was an easy to decision to make.

 Overall, we were pleased with how useful the paper prototype approach was.
 Despite forming only a very basic visualisation, we gathered invaluable feedback that had an impact on our project development from an early stage.

+### A brief moment of reflection

+Before moving on to the next prototype design, we took a moment to reflect on our project progression in the context of our two fictional users.
+At this point in time, an EmotePost consisted of an emotion (e.g. lonely) and a description.
+We had a particular concern over the simplicity for Christina, the data analyst, as she was only able to search based on a particular emotion (amongst potentially hundreds if not thousands).
+Our decided improvement was to include a 'mood rating' within each EmotePost.
+We proposed three categories: 'happy', 'coping' and 'sad'.
+If mood ratings were to be attached to each post, it would be very easy to filter them.
+This was simply an addition, and not a replacement of the pre-existing emotion field.
+We decided to keep the emotion field for the benefit of Sarah.
+Emotions are complex, and we thought it would be undermining for example to only give the user the ability to select 'sad', when really they are feeling either depressed, anxious, or lonely.
+The mood ratings therefore served as search categories.

 ### On to wireframes